-In a recent webinar, Exigent and Hub International showed how the top insurance brokerage used contract data to take control of a decision that was historically made by hunch, and achieve better asset utilization across their global commercial lease portfolio.
+In one of our webinars, Exigent and Hub International showed how the top insurance brokerage used contract data to take control of a decision that was historically made by hunch, and achieve better asset utilization across their global commercial lease portfolio.

 With offices across the world, a commercial lease portfolio of more than 400 properties and the realization that occupancy was the company’s second biggest expenditure, Hub International was looking for ways to use the information contained in their leases to reduce risk and realize cost savings and opportunities across their entire portfolio.
 Working with Exigent, the 10,000 employee-strong company gathered data, analyzed it and established that it was possible to reduce property-related costs by 10%, and improve asset utilization by 20%.